JaySolway/HyperSol/README.md

 Personal Arch Linux Hyprland environment and apps configuration script, files, and assets.

 ## Using Configuration
-Run setup.sh to start setup.
+Run setup.sh to start the configuration process.
 Use the `-f` flag to auto confirm all prompts.
-Through the setup you will be prompted to run or skip the following parts of the script
+Durring the setup you will be prompted to run or skip the following parts of the script

 **Setup**
 1. Install official packages using pacman